 “Actuality” is the organic unfoldment of an activated potentiality, or, in other words: authentic movement.

 Potentiality/Actuality = “Being/Doing.”
-When tantrikas are able to “rest” in a potentiality of “being”—moved by erotic energy to an organic “stirring” into motion or doing (actuality) it elevates spiritual-sexual practice to attunement with each other and with the divine resonance of nirvana; at a higher spiritual plane characterized by ecstatic bliss.
+When Tantrikas are able to “rest” in a potentiality of “being”—moved by erotic energy into an organic “stirring” of motion or doing (actuality) it elevates spiritual-sex practice to a higher level of attunement with each other and with the spiritual resonance of nirvana and ecstatic bliss.